-Stornext Install MAIN MENU

-1) Installation Configuration
+Stornext Install MAIN MENU 1) Installation Configuration Chapter 2: StorNext Linux MDC Installation and Configuration Run the StorNext Installation Script

-- 2) Install stornext
+2) Install stornext

-- 3) Show Status
+3) Show Status

-- 4) Quit
+4) Quit

 Enter your choice <2>:

 The install.stornext by default uses snPreInstall to automatically detect the available free space on the system for installing StorNext components.
 Components favor the location /usr/adic, however if there are file systems available that have more space, it will chose those file systems for installing components, creating symbolic links in /usr/adic to the installation location of the installed component as needed.
 Newly installed components may be changed interactively at install time (see Change Installation Configuration Options below).
 You may also chose to override the locations chosen by snPreInstall by passing in the -installdir and -dbjrnl to install.stornext.
 To specify the location to install StorNext components, execute the command: